theangelang/variantMapper/README.md

 data.
 If one wants to assign predicted pathogenicity scores (EVE scores) from EVE they must download the EVE data for that gene and manually find the mutations corresponding to their variants.
-This is especially challenging for single nucleotide variants (SNVs). varaintMapper makes this process efficient and provides a visualization aspect to map variants to a gene.
+This is especially challenging for single nucleotide variants (SNVs). variantMapper makes this process efficient and provides a visualization aspect to map variants to a gene.
 By making it easier to get a source of pathogenicity predictions for variants this can guide downstream analyses on which